 - Cash.
 This includes liquid money and the money that you have in your checking and savings accounts.

-Investing in only one category is dangerous over the long term.
+When it comes to investing for beginners, a common mistake is investing in only one category.
+This is dangerous over the long term.
 This is where the all-important concept of asset allocation comes into play.

 Remember it like this: Diversification is D for going deep into a category (e.g., stocks have large-cap stocks, mid-cap stocks, small-cap stocks, and international stocks).